(1) These procedures are intended to give effect to the uniform implementation of the Outside Work Policy.

 (12) Staff may access their agreed portion of the funds in one of two ways:

 (13) Funds from Other Work Expense Accounts may be spent on work-related expenses, e.g., subscriptions.

 (14) Access to the funds is via a requisition approved by the relevant Executive Member.

-(16) In order to ensure that an adequate return is being received on the resources engaged, and that the activity is fully costed and commercially competitive, University sponsored and approved outside work is to be properly priced at the outset.
+(15) In order to ensure that an adequate return is being received on the resources engaged, and that the activity is fully costed and commercially competitive, University sponsored and approved outside work is to be properly priced at the outset.
 The contract price must take account of full costs to the University.
 A University-approved methodology for costing and pricing of work for outside bodies must be used to cost proposed University sponsored and approved outside work.
-The current costing methodology is available from the Director, Financial and Business Services.
+The current costing methodology is available from the Director, Management Accounting.

-(20) To ensure cover for actual or potential insurance claims it is a requirement of the University's insurers that any event that has given or might foreseeably give rise to a claim on a University policy(ies) be notified to the insurer immediately upon its occurrence or as soon as possible after it becomes known that a claim might be made.
-This notification should be made through the Manager, Insurance and Risk Management for public liability and professional indemnity claims or the Manager, Workplace Health and Safety (HR Services ) for workers' compensation claims.
+(19) To ensure cover for actual or potential insurance claims it is a requirement of the University's insurers that any event that has given or might foreseeably give rise to a claim on a University policy(ies) be notified to the insurer immediately upon its occurrence or as soon as possible after it becomes known that a claim might be made.
+This notification should be made to the Manager, Insurance and Risk Management for public liability and professional indemnity claims or the HR Manager, Workplace Health and Safety (HR Services) for workers' compensation claims.

-(22) The Executive Director, Corporate Services will maintain a record of professional employees involved in outside work.
+(21) The Executive Director, Financial and Human Resources will maintain a record of professional employees involved in outside work.

-(24) The Deputy Vice Chancellor and the Executive Director, Corporate Services will submit an annual report to the Vice Chancellor on outside approvals.
+(23) The Deputy Vice Chancellor and the Executive Director, Financial and Human Resources will submit an annual report to the Vice Chancellor on outside approvals.